iost-official/iost-docs/docs/4-running-iost-node/Building-IOST.md

 sidebar_label: Build IOST
 ---
 ### Install Golang
-Go 1.13 or newer is needed.
+Go 1.16 or newer is needed.
+CGO is needed too.
 You can refer to [here](https://golang.org/doc/install) for installation.
 After installing, running
 ```
 go version
 ```
-You will see outputs contains "go version go1.13".
+You will see outputs contains "go version go1.16".

 > You may need to add the following environment variables to make your golang work better.
 > ```